-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: 852 Number of wait-listed students admitted:
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: 800 Number of wait-listed students admitted:

 Is your waiting list ranked?
-If you do you release that information to students?
+No If yes, do you release that information to students?

-if yes, to you release that information to students?
 Do you release that information to school counselors?